Revision

 President of the United States shall be the head of state of the United States.

-He shall hold his office during one term of ten years.
+He shall hold his office during one term of eight years.

 B. The